kunaldhongade/aptos-micro-insurance-products/README.md

 ### 1. Connect Wallet

 Upon opening the application, you'll be prompted to connect your Aptos wallet (e.g., Petra Wallet).
-This will allow you to interact with the Aptos blockchain and manage your payments.
+This allows you to interact with the blockchain and perform operations such as purchasing policies and requesting claims.

-### 2. Send Payment
+### 2. View Available Policies

-To send a payment:

-- Navigate to the **Send Payment** section.
-- Enter the recipient's wallet address, the amount in APT, and any additional details.
-- Click **Send Payment** to initiate the transaction.
+Users can browse the **Policies** section to view the available insurance policies.
+Each policy will display details such as:

+- Policy description
+- Premium amount
+- Maximum claimable amount
+- Type (e.g., health, auto)
+- Yearly or one-time payment options

+### 3. Purchase Policy

+To purchase an insurance policy:

+- Select the policy you want to purchase.
-The transaction will be confirmed via your connected Aptos wallet.
+- The platform will prompt you to pay the premium amount in **APT** via your connected Aptos wallet.

-### 3. View Payment History

-In the **Payment History** section, you can view all your past transactions, including the payment ID, amount, recipient, and date.
+- Once purchased, the policy will be added to your list of active policies.

-### 4. Refund Payments
+### 4. Request Claim

-To initiate a refund for a transaction:

-- Go to **Refund Payment**.
+To request an insurance claim:

-- Select the payment you want to refund based on the unique payment ID.
+- Navigate to **My Policies** and select the policy you want to claim.
-- Click **Refund** to initiate the refund transaction.
+- Click on **Request Claim**.
+The request will be submitted to the policy creator for verification.

-This will transfer the payment amount back to the original sender without needing to manually specify the amount.
+### 5. Claim Verification and Payout

+For policy creators, after receiving a claim request:

+- Go to **Manage Policies** and select the relevant policy.
+- Review the claim request and click **Verify** if the claim is legitimate.
+- Once verified, the claim will be automatically paid out to the customer.

 ## Scripts

-- **`npm start`**: Starts the development server.
+- **`npm run dev`**: Starts the development server.
 - **`npm run build`**: Builds the project for production.
 - **`npm test`**: Runs unit tests.